A week in Lisbon itinerary

-The fatal date of 1 November 1755 is so impregnated in the minds of Lisbon residents that we find it difficult to imagine a time before that.
-One of the reasons for that is there aren’t that many traces of the city before the Great Earthquake, followed by a tsunami and a fire.
+The fatal date of 1 November 1755 is so impregnated in Lisbon residents’ minds that we find it difficult to imagine a time before that.
+There aren’t many traces of the city before the Great Earthquake, followed by a tsunami and a fire.

 There was no time to see if you were building streets, a sewage system, or a new block on top of something else.
-Things are different now and every time something comes up during construction, a team of archaeologists who work at the City Council take action.
-(No, not like Indiana Jones).
+Things are different now.
+Every time something comes up during construction, a team of archaeologists who work at the City Council take action.

-Most ruins are from the time when Lisbon was a Roman city called Olisipo and that’s why I suggest you start the day at the Roman Theater Museum (Museu do Teatro Romano) in Alfama.
+Most ruins are from the time when Lisbon was a Roman city called Olisipo.
+That’s why I suggest you start the day at the Roman Theater Museum (Museu do Teatro Romano) in Alfama.

-Other traces of what Lisbon looked like before the earthquake are pretty scarce, but you can still spot a medieval house in Alfama (Rua dos Cegos, number 22) and what remains of the medieval wall that protected Lisbon in Mouraria.
+Other traces of what Lisbon looked like before the earthquake are pretty scarce.
+However, you can still spot a medieval house in Alfama (Rua dos Cegos, 22) and what remains of the medieval wall that protected Lisbon in Mouraria.
 It’s an easy-to-miss piece of wall (yes, literally) near Martim Moniz square.

 Lisbon has had the capacity to reinvent itself since that dreadful earthquake in 1755.
 To make do is a very Portuguese trait, in fact.
 Maybe because we’re wedged between the Atlantic Ocean and Spain?

-But cultural conceptions apart, there are three areas in Lisbon that fit those criteria of rebirth: Baixa, Chiado, and Bairro Alto.
+But cultural conceptions apart, three Lisbon areas fit those criteria of rebirth: Baixa, Chiado, and Bairro Alto.

 Which one you choose to visit first is up to you, considering they’re near each other, but I’ll leave you with the reconstruction chronology of the three neighborhoods: